Icinga/icinga2/doc/7-configuring-icinga-2.md

     log(multiply(3, 5))

-In this example the `add` function we declared earlier is invoked with two arguments (3 and 5).
+In this example the `multiply` function we declared earlier is invoked with two arguments (3 and 5).
 The function computes the product of those arguments and makes the result available to the function's caller.